top of page

 Látrabjarg western part of Iceland of West Fjords Iceland

-From Rauðisandur, you drive back the same mountain pass to Road Nr.
-612 and continue westward.
+From Rauðisandur, you drive back the same mountain pass to Road number 612 and continue westward.
 This is the road that will take you to Látrabjarg cliff.
 Although you can drive this road all the way to the cliff in a small car, here, it is much more secure and convenient to drive in a mid-sized and preferably a 4WD car, as the end is not particularly good.
 At the bottom of the small valley, Örlygshöfn is a great museum by the Hnjótur farm that you should not miss.
 The museum gives an insight into the harsh life and isolation of the people who have lived in this area throughout the centuries.
 Along the way, you pass the Bay Breiðavík, which is also an interesting shore and an amazing place to make a stop.
 At the end of the road, there is a parking lot near the lighthouse where you can park your car.
 The cliffs and the birdlife are stunning, and we can not emphasize enough the necessity for everyone to take extreme caution when viewing this spectacular cliff.

 The Patreksfjörður fjord and town